 WebTitan offers entities a portfolio of online security tools to assist compliance with GDPR.
 These include our web filtering solution “WebTitan”, our anti-spam solution for email “SpamTitan”, and our advanced email archiving solution “ArcTitan”.

 WebTitan Web Filtering Solution

 WebTitan is a robust web filtering solution that can be configured to block access to websites known to harbor malware.
 WebTitan protects both wired and WiFi networks with a high level of granularity that Data Protection Officers can use to implement multiple acceptable use policies within an entity.

 SpamTitan´s advanced front-end mechanisms help our anti-spam solution for email achieve a 99.97% detection rate.
 Security features such as malicious URL detection and phishing protection, and dual anti-virus engines driven by Bitdefender and Clam AV enhance the level of security provided.

 ArcTitan Email Archiving Solution

 The ArcTitan email archiving solution mitigates the risk of data exposure from both within and outside the entity.
 An essential tool for entities that collect personal data via website submission forms, ArcTitan´s powerful search engine facilitates accelerated searches and retrieval.

 Find Out More about Complying with the EU General Data Protection Regulation

 The EU General Data Protection Regulation is a comprehensive and detailed document.
 Its scope is considerable, and the implications for the privacy and security of data will likely impact every organization, company or business that interacts with residents of EU countries.

 You can find out more about how the EU General Data Protection Regulation may affect your entity by contacting us today and speaking with one of our Sales Technicians.
-You are also invited to take advantage of a free trial of WebTitan, SpamTitan or ArcTitan to assist with your compliance efforts.
+You are also invited to take advantage of a free demonstration of WebTitan, SpamTitan or ArcTitan to see how our security solutions assist with your compliance efforts.